guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

    - `limit`: specifying the maximum number of items per page.
    - additionally: any other parameters specific to the pagination style used, such as cursor values or keyset identifiers.

 An example showing this practice is documentation on [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination).
-It lists different parameters that can facilitate the use of pagination in the documentation, such as: `next_token`, `previous_token`, `max_results`, `max_results`.
+It lists different parameters that can facilitate the use of pagination in the documentation, such as: `next_token`, `previous_token`, `max_results`, `pagination_token`.

 ### Request Structure